Open string field theory with stubs: Deforming the Witten action using stubs

 The expression $\left(1-h\delta\right)^{-1}$ requires some explanation: Usually it should be understood as a geometric series

 We demand for the validity of the HPL that this series either converges or terminates, which will be the case in our examples.
-The proof of the lemma including all relevant relations is straight forward but tedious and can be found in \cite{Crainic,Vosmera:2020jyw}.
+The proof of the lemma including all relevant relations is straightforward but tedious and can be found in \cite{Crainic,Vosmera:2020jyw}.

+An important case in literature is that of a\emph{ deformation retract }(DR) where $W$ is isomorphic to a subspace of $V$, see e.g. \cite{Erbin:2020eyc}.
+The maps $i$ and $p$ are then given by the canonical inclusion and projection, respectively, hence it follows trivially that $pi=1$.
+If additionally the following \emph{annihilation conditions

+}are satisfied, it is called a \emph{special deformation retract} (SDR).
+It can be shown that any DR can be turned into an SDR by a redefinition of the maps \cite{Crainic}.
+If the perturbation lemma is applied to an DR, the perturbed data will in general not form a DR again$.$ However, in the case of an SDR, all relations are preserved after the perturbation, so $PI=1$ and $I$, $P$ and $H$ also fulfill the annihilation conditions.